bowmnath/cis-457-w22/activities/week-07-forwarding.md

-In your groups, answer the following questions.
-No need to report the answers to me -- this is just for practice.
-We may not get through all of the questions every week.
-You may want to take notes during the discussion, because these questions will be helpful in reviewing for exams.

-I will be dropping in and out of rooms to facilitate to the discussions and in case you have any questions.
-Think of it like me walking around the classroom and listening to different groups.
-Again, this isn't meant to be for a grade, so don't be concerned about giving a wrong answer even if I am in the room.
-You can also flag me down in Zoom if you have a question even if I'm not in the room
-(I think the button in Zoom looks like a question mark).

-Note: some questions are taken entirely or in part from your textbook.

 # General Questions

+1. Consider a fast-food drive through lane.
+For much of the day,
+the drive-through is nearly empty.
+Around noon and five o'clock,
+the line suddenly becomes very long, and then eventually dies down again after an hour or so.
+If this lane were a link on a network, would the network be packet-switched or circuit-switched?
+How can you tell?

+2. To alleviate the crowding issue, the restaurant emails all of its customers and assigns them a 2-minute time slot at some point in the day.
+The customer is allowed to visit the drive-through at only this point in time.
+What are the upsides and downsides to this idea?
+How does this relate to networking?

-1. Is it easier to provide a minimum bandwidth guarantee in a packet-switched or a circuit-switched network?
+3. Is it easier to provide a minimum bandwidth guarantee in a packet-switched or a circuit-switched network?
 Why?

-2. How do two hosts reserve bandwidth ahead of time in a packet-switched network?
+4. How do two hosts reserve bandwidth ahead of time in a packet-switched network?

+5. The city of Bigsburgh has a six-lane highway running through it.
+The residents are grumpy that out-of-state drivers cause a lot of congestion, so they pass a law stating that Bigsburghians drive only in the left three lanes and all other drivers are in the right three lanes.
+Is this example most closetly related to packet-switching, circuit-switching with FDM, or circuit-switching with TDM?
+Explain.

-3. In which type of network, packet-switched or circuit-switched, are queueing delays usually more of an issue?
+6. In which type of network, packet-switched or circuit-switched, are queueing delays usually more of an issue?
+Why?

-4. Describe the difference between time-division and frequency-division multiplexing.
+7. Describe the difference between time-division and frequency-division multiplexing.
+Try to give real-life examples of each.

+8. For a given set of sending hosts, is it ever possible for a packet-switched network to have a lower utilization than a circuit-switched network?
+If so,
+give an example.
+Otherwise, explain why not.

 In the next two questions, assume the network under consideration is circuit-switched and uses TDM.

-5. If there are 5 hosts sharing a 1 Mbps link and 4 of the hosts are almost always idle, what is the effective transmission rate of the host that is sending?
+9. If there are 5 hosts sharing a 1 Mbps link and 4 of the hosts are almost always idle, what is the effective transmission rate of the host that is sending?

-6. In the above question,
+10. In the above question,
 what percent of the time is the link idle?

-7. If there are 5 hosts sharing a 1 Mbps link on a **packet-switched** network and 4 of the hosts are almost always idle, what is the effective transmission rate of the host that is sending?
+11. If there are 5 hosts sharing a 1 Mbps link on a **packet-switched** network and 4 of the hosts are almost always idle, what is the effective transmission rate of the host that is sending?

+12. In general,
+describe a worst-case sending pattern for packet-switched networks in terms of resource utilization.
+Then, describe a best-case pattern.

-8. When a packet moves from the input interface of a router to an output interface, this is... (forwarding or routing)?
+13. When a packet moves from the input interface of a router to an output interface, this is... (forwarding or routing)?

-9. List a few kinds of guarantees that could be provided by a network layer.
+14. List a few kinds of guarantees that could be provided by a network layer.
 What guarantees are provided by the internet's network layer?

-10. Where would queueing delays most likely occur in a router under each of the following circumstances?
+15. Where would queueing delays most likely occur in a router under each of the following circumstances?
 (Some of these may not result in excessive queueing at all.)
 * The switching fabric is significantly slower than the input ports